-Carnival Cruise Line announced in early 2022 that it will bid farewell to Carnival Sensation, the third in the line’s highly successful Fantasy-class which has been retired after nearly 30 years of service to the company.
+Carnival Cruise Line announced in early 2022 that it would bid farewell to Carnival Sensation, the third in the line’s highly successful Fantasy class, which has retired after nearly 30 years of service to the company.

 Carnival Sensation Specifications

 |2,056 at double occupancy

 Over the past three decades, millions of guests have sailed aboard Carnival Sensation, enjoying her one-of-a-kind ambiance created by some of the most talked-about interiors in cruising.

 Carnival Sensation was originally scheduled to resume service from Mobile, Alabama in March.
 However, those plans were scrapped when the company announced Carnival Ecstasy would replace Carnival Sensation on that route.
 Eventually, both ships are leaving the Carnival fleet.

 Carnival Sensation essentially has not hosted guests for the better part of two years, with its last official cruise for Carnival operating in March 2020 before the cruise industry paused operations for 16 months.